European listings flounder as investor appetite fades

 The prospect of an interest rate rise in the United States and worsening economic outlook in Germany are among the reasons for an equities sell-off that has hit newly listed stocks and curbed investor demand for more offers.

-Spie pulled the sale of up to 1.2 billion euros (0.92 billion pound) worth of shares - which would have been France's biggest listing since before the financial crisis - on the day the offer was due to close.
+Spie pulled the sale of up to 1.2 billion euros ($1.5 billion) worth of shares - which would have been France's biggest listing since before the financial crisis - on the day the offer was due to close.

 Italian cosmetics firm Intercos had not fully covered its initial public offering (IPO) with just hours to go, and in Germany property firm TLG Immobilien and online classifieds group Scout24 have decided to postpone planned listings.